Baby colic: Diet

 Dietary changes by infants are generally not needed.
 In mothers who are breastfeeding, a hypoallergenic diet by the mother—not eating milk and dairy products, eggs, wheat, and nuts—may improve matters, while elimination of only cow's milk does not seem to produce any improvement.
 In formula-fed infants, switching to a soy-based or hydrolyzed protein formula may help.
 Evidence of benefit is greater for hydrolyzed protein formula with the benefit from soy based formula being disputed.
 Both these formulas have greater cost and may not be as palatable.
 Supplementation with fiber has not been shown to have any benefit.
 A 2018 Cochrane review of 15 randomized controlled trials involving 1,121 infants was unable to recommend any dietary interventions.
 A 2019 review determined that probiotics were no more effective than placebo although a reduction in crying time was measured.

 Complementary and alternative medicine

 No clear beneficial effect from spinal manipulation or massage has been shown.
 Further, as there is no evidence of safety for cervical manipulation for baby colic, it is not advised.
 There is a case of a three-month-old dying following manipulation of the neck area.

-Little clinical evidence supports the efficacy of "gripe water" and caution in use is needed, especially in formulations that include alcohol or sugar.
+Little clinical evidence supports the efficacy of "gripe water."
 Evidence does not support lactase supplementation.
 The use of probiotics, specifically Lactobacillus reuteri, decreases crying time at three weeks by 46 minutes in breastfeed babies but has unclear effects in those who are formula fed.
 Fennel also appears effective.